-where we used a $C$-Lipschitz continuity of $\Phi_{t_i}^{X_i}$, where $C$ is independent of $i$.
+where we used a $C$-Lipschitz continuity of $\Phi_{t_i}^{X_i}$ (coming from (\ref{eq:equi lip})) stated in the beginning of subsection \ref{88shsnsn}, where $C$ is independent of $i$.
 Thus $y=\tilde y$, namely $f$ is well-defined.
-Moreover by the construction we see that (\ref{condi}) holds, thus $f$ gives an isomorphism because of Theorem \ref{thmdeg} with $\meas_{X}(X)=\meas_Y(Y)$.
+Moreover, by the construction of $f$ (in particular (\ref{hsihasha8ssn})), we see that (\ref{condi}) holds, thus $f$ gives an isometry as metric measured spaces because of Theorem \ref{thmdeg} with $\meas_{X}(X)=\meas_Y(Y)$.